 We may also share the information we collect where we are legally obliged to do so, e.g. to comply with a court order.

-Any social media posts or comments you send to us will be shared under the terms of the relevant social media platform (e.g. Facebook or Twitter) and could be made public.
-Other people control these platforms; we’re not responsible for this sharing.
+Social media - Any social media posts or comments you send to us will be shared under the terms of the relevant social media platform (e.g. Facebook or Twitter) and could be made public.
+Other people control these platforms – we don't control them and we are not responsible for this sharing.
 So before you make any comments, you should check the social media platform’s terms and privacy policies so you understand how they will use your information, what information they will place in the public domain, and how you can stop them from doing so if you’re unhappy about it.

 INTERNATIONAL TRANSFER OF YOUR INFORMATION

 We will always seek to store your personal information in the UK.
-However, on rare occasions, the information we collect may on occasion be transferred to suppliers who may store and use such data at premises in other countries including the United States of America.
-Naturally, we ensure all our suppliers take information security as seriously as we do.
+However, on some occasions, the information we collect may be transferred to suppliers who may store and use such data at premises in other countries.
+This means that when we collect your personal information, we may share it with our suppliers and partners who may process your personal information in countries outside the UK.
+Where we allow a supplier to process your personal information outside of the United Kingdom, we will ensure that we create and maintain appropriate safeguards with our suppliers so that your personal information is subject to the same standards and protections as apply to us when we are processing your personal information in the UK.

 SECURITY OF YOUR INFORMATION